 How Can Arthritis Pain in Hands Interfere With Daily Activities?

 We rely on our hands for almost every daily task.
 Preparing food, making the bed, self-care, working, even pouring a therapeutic cup of tea.
 But as we move arthritic joints, pain can result.
 Stiffness can interfere with function.

 The unpredictability of symptoms also makes it difficult to cope.
 The good and bad days can come with little rhyme or reason, making planning and leading a normal life difficult.

-Pain Relief for Arthritis in Hands: Natural Ways to Calm Inflammation and Discomfort
+Pain Relief for Arthritis in Hands: Ways to Calm Your Discomfort With Nature’s Help

 There is a range of approaches that help to calm arthritis pain in hands, naturally and effectively.
 Here are three evidence-based options…

 1. Move gently and often

 While movement can cause pain to arthritic hands, it is also part of its therapy.
 According to the report Arthritis By The Numbers exercise reduces pain and increases function by 40%.
 Performing hand exercises is important, as is pacing so you don’t overdo any physical activity.
 The article Hand Exercises to Relieve Arthritis Pain shows you how.